EDI

 Dinuka Ekanayake

 EDIFACT, which stands for Electronic Data Interchange for Administration, Commerce, and Transport, was developed by the United Nations (UN).
-It includes internationally agreed standards, rules, and guidelines for exchanging electronic business data between two or more business entities worldwide.
-EDIFACT ensures a consistent format for transmitting various business documents, such as invoices and purchase orders, in Electronic Data Interchange (EDI) format within a Business-to-Business (B2B) network.
+It includes internationally agreed standards, rules, and guidelines for electronic data interchange between two or more business entities worldwide.
+EDIFACT ensures a consistent format for transmitting various EDI documents, such as invoices and purchase orders, in Electronic Data Interchange (EDI) format within a Business-to-Business (B2B) network.

-The importance of EDIFACT lies in its standardized set of syntax rules for structure and provides globally applicable, uniform messages.
+The importance of EDIFACT lies in its standardized set of syntax rules for structure and provide globally applicable, uniform messages.
 This ensures seamless multi-country and multi-industry exchange of electronic business documents, making them equally well understandable among all universal participants.
+By standardizing how an EDI file is created, validated, and transmitted, EDIFACT plays a critical role in improving interoperability and efficiency across modern electronic data interchange systems.

 Key EDIFACT Terminology (Glossary)